 MURC is composed of a representative from each college and an elected exectuive committee.
 MURC holds regular meetings during term to discuss issues connected to the academic organisation of the undergraduate courses.
 Any undergraduate can raise an issue through their college's MURC representative.
 See the MURC pages for further information.

 Feedback on Courses

 Undergraduates are encouraged to provide feedback to the department on the lecture courses they attend.
-Questionnaires to complete will be handed out during the last week of lectures.
+Questionnaires to complete will be available during the last weeks of lectures.
 Undergraduates who undertake project options, such as a Part B extended essay or a Part C dissertation, are also invited to complete a questionnaire.
-All feedback forms can be found on the questionnaires page.
+All feedback forms can be found on the Course Materials site.

-The department's Good Practice Committee has carried out a number of surveys on matters relating to teaching.
+The department's Equality, Diversity & Inclusion Committee has carried out a number of surveys on matters relating to teaching.
 You can find reports on the outcome of those consultations here.

 There are a number of student societies run across the Mathematical Sciences which aim to promote a social environment within the departments.
 At the Mathematical Institute, we have the Invariant society and the Mirzakhani society, as well as LGBTI^3.
 Additionally, there are over 200 clubs and societies at Oxford, with a full list available here.